rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/binary_based_trees/binary_search_tree/binary_search_tree.md

       2. if the inOrder successor is Z's immediate right child, replace the key of Z with the key of inOrder successor and modify Z's right child to point to inOrder successor's right child.
       3. if the inOrder successor lies within Z's right subtree but is not Z's immediate right child, replace the key of Z with the key of inOrder successor and modify inOrder successor's parent's left child to point to inOrder successor's right child.

 4. **traversal** -> traverses though the binary tree.
-DepthFirst(inOrder, postOrder, preOrder), except levelFirst/breadthFirst traversal, are already implemented in the TraversableBinaryNode(check in traversable_binary_node.dart file) in which binary search tree node is using for traversal.
+DepthFirst(inOrder, postOrder, preOrder), are already implemented in the TraversableBinaryNode(check in traversable_binary_node.dart file) which can be used for traversing functionality.
+LevelFirst/breathFirst traversal isn't yet implemented.

 ##### Applications of binary search tree: